This entry includes a walking tour! Take the tour.

 A historic photo of the Watkins Building from the museum's official website

-Since 1975, the Watkins Museum of History, housed in the iconic 1888 Watkins Land Mortgage and National Bank Building in downtown Lawrence, has provided programs and public events, educational resources and activities, and changing exhibits that explore the heritage of Douglas County and connect the past with issues that affect our communities today.
-The Watkins is rich in resources to help researchers uncover their family history or learn more about the place where they live.
+Since 1975, the Watkins Museum of History, housed in the 1888 Watkins Land Mortgage and National Bank Building in downtown Lawrence, has provided programs and public events, educational resources and activities, and changing exhibits that explore the heritage of Douglas County and connect the past with issues that continue to be relevant.

 Watkins Museum website. www.watkinsmuseum.org/index.php